Pendlebury24/UM-Housing-Apps/README.md

 # Background

-Univserity of Montana housing wanted analysis conducted on students who did not show up at the start of the academic year that had applied to live on caompus.
+University of Montana housing wanted an analysis conducted on students who did not show up at the start of the academic year and had applied to live on campus.
-The analysis was conducted in R using student data obtained from the the Univserity of Montana.
+The analysis was conducted in R using student data from the University of Montana.